DHCross/book-md-tools/TLG_Python_Tools_Documentation.md

-# TLG Publishing Workflow - Python Tools Documentation
+# Universal TRPG & Markdown Book Formatting Suite - Python Tools Documentation

-This document catalogs the Python tools developed for the TLG publishing workflow, specifically for preparing books for layout by converting documents from various formats to clean, editable Markdown.
+This document catalogs a comprehensive suite of Python tools for preparing any tabletop RPG book (or markdown-formatted book) for professional layout.
+Originally developed for TLG publishing workflows, these tools are designed to handle any TRPG publication or markdown-formatted book by converting documents from various formats to clean, production-ready Markdown suitable for layout and publishing.

 ## Overview

-The TLG publishing workflow involves converting books from PDF → DOCX → Markdown, then cleaning and preparing the Markdown for InDesign layout.
-These Python tools help automate detection and fixing of common conversion artifacts.
+The formatting workflow involves converting books from PDF → DOCX → Markdown, then cleaning and preparing the Markdown for professional layout (InDesign, Word, etc.).
+These Python tools automate detection and fixing of common conversion artifacts created during document processing, making them applicable to any TRPG or markdown-formatted publication.

 ## Recommended Cleanup Workflow